CharlesCarley/Cloud/README.md

 ```

 The generator will search through the input assembly and collect any attributes defined in the reflection API.
-It will then use what it finds to swap template code with the final source output.
+It will use what it finds to swap variables in template code then write the final source file.

-Projects can make use of the generated types by adding a reference to the user-defined project that contains this snippet.
+Projects can make use of the generated types by adding a reference to the user-defined project that contains the previous snippet.

 ### Cloud.GeneratorApi

-This library houses the structures that are used to store information about a user defined type before calling a backend generator.
+Houses the structures that are used to store information about a user defined type before calling a backend generator.

 #### Cloud.Generator.ClientSQLite